dmorrill10/acpc_poker_gui_client/README.md

 ======================
 The [Annual Computer Poker Competition][ACPC homepage] Poker Gui Client provides a graphical user interface with which people may play poker games against automated agents.
 It is still under development, but currently supports two-player limit and no-limit Texas Hold'em, and has the potential to support three-player as well.

-This application is built on Ruby and Rails.
+This application is built with *Ruby and Rails*.

 More details
 ----------------